TheWhiteFluid/Obsidian_Cyber/Obisdian_vault/PortSwigger.Web-Security.Labs/SQL Injection.md

 ```
 TrackingId=ogAZZfxtOKUELbuJ'--
 ```
-Confirm that you we longer receive an error (this suggests that the query is now syntactically valid).
+We longer receive an error (this suggests that the query is now syntactically valid).

 We will adapt the query to include a generic `SELECT` subquery and cast the returned value to an `int` data type.
 ```